 We’ve put together a quick guide to ergonomics in the workplace, beginning with the individual & scaling to the organization.
-This blog looks at what “ergonomic” means & how best practices can be implemented by individuals to create office ergonomics standards & programs.
+This blog looks at what “ergonomic” means & how best practices can be implemented by individuals to create ergonomic office standards & programs.

 (from some awesome Aussie Ergonomists)

-Designing for workplace ergonomics is a discipline that has been adopted by businesses & promoted by health organizations worldwide, and with good reason: it’s been clearly shown that implementing sustainable, ergonomic practices boosts employee well-being, productivity, morale & engagement.
+Designing for an ergonomic office is a discipline that has been adopted by businesses & promoted by health organizations worldwide, and with good reason: it’s been clearly shown that implementing sustainable, ergonomic practices boosts employee well-being, productivity, morale & engagement.
 Healthier workers in a healthier workplace make for healthier results.
 If that isn’t persuasive, consider the risks.
 Over one-third of adults in the United States are obese, the average adult spends more than half the day sitting, and musculoskeletal disorders are attributed to over one-third of lost workdays.

 You have the evidence & the impetus for fostering an ergonomic office: now it’s time to address the “human factors“: the individual, the job & the organization.